 Two blind men approached Jesus and pleaded for His healing in Matthew 9:27–30, which illustrates this term.
 Jesus initially asked them, “Do you believe I can do this?”
 He touched their eyes, saying, “According to your faith, let it be to you,” and they responded, “Yes, Lord.”
 Then their eyes were opened.

 The substance or actuality they longed for was their faith and confidence in Jesus’ ability to grant them sight.
-Additionally, it provided them with proof or belief that they would get their want.
-They had faith that it would happen because they felt it would, in other words.
+Additionally, it provided them with proof or belief that they would be granted what they wanted.
+They had faith that it would happen because they felt, deep down, that it would.

 Example In The Old Testament